kaurhar65/proyectoAcme/README.md

 ###### Meeting room API structure

 The meeting room booking CRUD API works with the following elements:

 - **Entities**
 Those are classes that represent the database schema of the corresponding tables.
 	- **Country** */Entities/Country.cs*
 	This class represents the countries the meeting rooms are in.
 	*Schema*
 		- Id: int, autoincrement
 		- Name: string
 	- **City** */Entities/City.cs*
 	This class represents the cities the meeting rooms are in.
 	*Schema*
 		- Id: int, autoincrement
 		- Name: string
 		- CountryId: int
 		This field is a reference to the **Country** entity.
 	- **Office** */Entities/Office.cs*
 	This class represents the offices the meeting rooms are in.
 	*Schema*
 		- Id: int, autoincrement
 		- Name: string
 		- CityId: int
-			This field is a reference to the **City** entity
+		This field is a reference to the **City** entity.
 	- **Room** */Entities/Room.cs*
 	This class represents the meeting rooms.
 	*Schema*
 		- Id: int, autoincrement
 		- Name: string
 		- OfficeId: int
-			This field is a reference to the **Office** entity
+		This field is a reference to the **Office** entity.
 	- **Reservation** */Entities/Reservation.cs*
 	This class represents the reservations of the meeting rooms.
 	*Schema*